Rekha001/ST3189_ML_FYP_Project./README.md

 # ST3189_ML_FYP_Project.
 Overview
-This project leverages the Pima Indian Diabetes dataset to explore various machine learning techniques, including unsupervised learning, regression, and classification models, for predicting diabetes outcomes.
+This acedemic project leverages the Pima Indian Diabetes dataset to explore various machine learning techniques, focusing on various data science methodologies, including unsupervised learning techniques like K-Means Clustering and Principal Component Analysis, as well as classification methods such as K-Nearest Neighbors (KNN), Logistic Regression, and Naïve Bayes.
+Each section outlines the methodology employed, addresses substantive issues encountered, and provides relevant literature to support the analysis.
+Additionally, the report includes a comparison of regression models, highlighting their performance through RMSE metrics.
+The findings aim to derive actionable insights and contribute to informed decision-making in the relevant field.

 Dataset
 The Pima Indian Diabetes dataset contains the following features: